dtcenter/METplus-Training/docs/Tutorial/v5.0/Session_2_Grid-to-Obs.rst

-METplus Use Case: PointStat - Standard Verification of CONUS Surface
+METplus Use Case: PointStat - Standard Verification of CONUS Surface  ???
+Julie, second one again???
 --------------------------------------------------------------------